 In addition to a degree in English with a concentration in writing, I’ve taken numerous editing courses through my memberships with the Editorial Freelancers Association and ACES: The Society for Editing.
 I know my stuff, but I also acknowledge that there’s always more to learn, so I’m committed to seeking out new tools and resources to ensure I’m the best editor I can be.

-When I’m not working, you can find me reading (usually fantasy), binge-watching a TV show or two (usually science fiction), cuddling with my cats (Calypso and Hera), or researching and writing about women in history and/or literature.
+When I’m not working, you can find me reading (usually fantasy or romance), watching movies (usually horror), cuddling with my cats (Calypso, Hera, and Persephone), or researching and writing about queer, disability, and women-focused issues.

-You can also find me offering writing tips and encouragement, as well as spending too much time chatting, on Twitter @EditingSkeleton.
+You can also find me sharing my favorite books on Instagram @TheReading Skeleton and occasionally offering writing tips and encouragement on Twitter @EditingSkeleton.